 A shareholders’ agreement regulates the relationship of the shareholders with each other and agreed aspects of the affairs of and their dealings with the company.

 Our expert Corporate Solicitors can help with all aspects of a shareholder’s agreement, from drafting the agreement to advising on disputes.

 Shareholders’ agreements are highly bespoke documents which can range from the very simple to the very complex.

 An agreement may include clauses dealing with the sale of shares in future and a list of reserved matters, or matters subject to a veto which prevent certain actions being taken without an agreed level of shareholder consent.

-Our Corporate legal services team routinely assists with the preparation of shareholders’ agreements and we will discuss and work with you to identify your requirements.
+Our Corporate law team routinely assists with the preparation of shareholders’ agreements and we will discuss and work with you to identify your requirements.

 Every shareholder agreement will involve detailed consideration of the obligations of each shareholder, and we will be there to advise you and guide you through all the issues and potential pitfalls that you should consider.